 How did I budget myself for seven months?

-I used an Excel sheet to track my daily expenses from ‘incidentals’ to ‘necessities’.
-I wanted to know how much I spent from a day to a week and where I was doing the most spending.
+To keep abreast of my budget, I used an Excel sheet to track my daily expenses from ‘incidentals’ to ‘necessities’.
+I wanted to know how much I spent from a day to a week and to see what my spending patterns were.

 For India and Southeast Asia, it’s easy to get by on $10-25/day.
 On the average, my expenses totaled roughly $1,000/month (give or take a few $100’s). *Additionally, I also got around in Japan for under $30/day.